alyssagithub/Courses/Courses/Course 01 Variables.md

 - Estimated Reading Time: ~6 Minutes

 A variable is essentially a name attached to a value.
 There are three baseline ways to define a variable, which is what this course will be explaining.
+<br>Depending on the value, a variable can also act as a reference, like a shortcut.

 **Note:** Before we learn about variables, to see the output messages caused by `print`, you will need to go into the "VIEW" tab in Roblox Studio (located around the top left) and then click on the "Output" button to enable the output.